Compliance graphics

 Why does FedRAMP exist?

 • Each Federal Agency must grant an Authority To Operate (ATO) to utilize a CSP.
 The FedRAMP program provides authorized cloud services which Federal Agencies can browse and select from an online marketplace.
-If a CSP is on the FedRAMP marketplace, then an Agency shopping for a particular technology can be assured that the CSP has complied with the NIST 800-53 RMF with additional overlay controls
+If a CSP is on the FedRAMP marketplace, then an Agency shopping for a particular technology can be assured that the CSP has complied with the NIST SP 800-53 RMF with additional overlay controls.

 Who is FedRAMP intended for?